leonidasjr/statistical-tutorials/README.md

-# Statistical Procedures Tutorials
+# Statistical Tutorials for Linguists
-## ANOVA family, t-test tutorials for self-study
+## - ANOVA family, t-test, and Linear Regression tutorials for self-study
-## Multiplots Tutorial with 'ggplot2' and R basic
+## - Multiplots Tutorial with 'ggplot2' and R basic
+### (tutorials from the scratch)!

 These R scripts run ten diffrent automated statistical procedures (since you provide the input parameters).
-Please read the comment lines in-between each following procedure code block

 PROCEDURES:
 1. Checks if R is updated;